singkuangtan/BSautonet/README.md

 # BSautonet
 Boolean Structured Deep Autoencoder Network

+# Main Takeaways

+- Our model has only 2.8 millions parameters instead of 20 millions parameters in U-Net
+- Use fully connected layers and yet does not overfit
+- Achieved human level accuracy by subjective analysis of autoencoder output

+# How to Run

 The commands are designed to run on Windows OS.
 If you are using Linux, adapt the commands accordingly.

 Run the command to train a BSautonet